 Naturally curious, inquisitive, and determined to find answers to their never-ending questions, children are born scientists.
 We begin to introduce children to the scientific method in order to build their scientific thinking skills, and learn that there are steps scientists take to find answers to their questions.
 Children learn what it means to observe and to document their observations; they learn what it means to develop a hypothesis, make predictions, and experiment; and, eventually, they discover the results of their experiments and draw conclusions about their questions.
 Because we are engaged in long-term studies throughout the year, we are able to seamlessly blend science into our investigations in order to support children’s understanding that science is a part of our daily lives.
 The development of children’s scientific thinking is bolstered by their work with our Science & Gardening teacher, and the inquiry-based studies that emerge from their hands-on work in community gardens.

-In our Music and Movement program, we explore big musical concepts such as pitch, beat, rhythm, and melody through playful mediums like games, songs, and stories.
-Elements of the Dalcroze, Orff, and Kodaly philosophies are integrated into a curriculum that focuses on experiencing music through movement and play.
+In our Music and Movement programs, we explore big musical concepts such as pitch, beat, rhythm, and melody through playful mediums like games, songs, and stories.
+These are integrated into a curriculum that also focuses on learning some Spanish.
+Music takes place in Spanish on some days of the week and English on others.
 Children sing, dance, and play many different kinds of musical instruments in our music classes.
-We aspire to the goal that each child grows as a musician in their own way, while developing a wonder and excitement for music.
-More photos of our music classes to come!
+We aspire to the goal that each child grows as a musician in their own way, while developing a wonder and excitement for music in addition to exposure to a new language.
+Dance and movement are integral parts of the music program, but we also explore other forms of movement in games and story play as well as yoga.
+Photos of our music classes to come!

 From the first days of school, as we sit together and read books, children are exploring language & literature.
 It is during such read-alouds that children learn the basic conventions of reading - they learn the symbols on the page carry as much meaning as the pictures and they are driven to learn more about the uses of language & literacy in our daily lives.
 Children notice the letters in their name can be found all around them and that writing down words saves their meaning for others to read later.
 Language and literacy are powerful tools that the children are discovering more about each day as they pursue their explorations and investigations.
 By infusing language & literacy into our investigations, the children recognize that words not only unlock the answers to their questions but they allow the children themselves to become experts and share the knowledge they have learned with others.